Xython/Linq.py/README.rst

   one member ``stream``.
 | When you want to get a specific extension method from ``Flow`` object,
-  the ``type`` of its ``stream`` member will be used to search whether the extension method exists, in other words, extension methods are binded with the type(precisely, ``{type.__module__}.{type.__name__}``).
+  the ``type`` of its ``stream`` member will be used to search whether the extension method exists.
+| In other words, extension methods are binded with the type(precisely,
+  ``{type.__module__}.{type.__name__}``).

 .. code:: python

     class Flow:
         __slots__ = ['stream']